neondatabase/postgresql_anonymizer/docs/privacy_by_default.md

 IS 'MASKED WITH VALUE url';
 ```

-Now we'd like to date in the anonymized dataset but we need to generalize the
+Now we'd like to unmask the `date_open` field in the anonymized dataset but
-dates to keep only the year.
+we need to generalize the dates to keep only the year:

 ```sql
 SECURITY LABEL FOR anon ON COLUMN access_logs.date_open